 When Pat arrived as a young teacher at Washington Montessori School, she brought a rug from home to cover the floor and had her husband build the shelves of her makeshift classroom.
 She taught eight children.
 There weren’t any models of what a Montessori elementary education could look like at the time; but Pat, with her particular fusion of vision, grit, loyalty and love, began transforming this small setting into an extraordinary educational institution, one serving 240 children that is now itself a model for Montessori schools nationwide.

 And what Pat created not only transformed WMS, it transformed our children’s lives.
 Those of us lucky enough to have children or grandchildren pass through the doors of WMS know the meaning of free-thinking, autonomous learning, of love and support, of nurturing teachers who value creativity, and of community.
-What we owe Pat cannot be tallied.
-And yet here we are, approaching the eve of Pat’s retirement, a day we felt would never come, pausing to consider a question we in the wide, extended family of WMS have begun asking ourselves.

-What can we give Pat in return?
+We asked ourselves what we possibly could give Pat in return?

 The only thing we can offer Pat—of course—is the knowledge and comfort that her school will continue to survive, thrive, and serve children for generations to come.